 Especially if you’re in the early stages of building your expert business, our recommendation is to sell a high-touch service (coaching, consulting, done-for-you service, etc.) before you start selling less expensive information products such as books and courses.
 Once you reach your capacity for working with people one-on-one, then start creating products to help more people.

-It can be very difficult to promote inexpensive books and online courses to a large number of customers profitably.
-Focus on selling your more expensive high-touch offers first, and then use the profits from those sales to fund the creation and the promotion of your less expensive products.
+What early-stage entrepreneurs often don’t realize is that it can be very difficult to promote inexpensive books and online courses to a large number of customers profitably.
+If you’ve only just recently launched your business, focus on selling your more expensive high-touch offers first, and then use the profits from those sales to fund the creation and the promotion of your less expensive products.